 Account 352 - Structures and Improvements

 The company proposes a change in ASL from 45 to 50 years.
 This is in line with the industry average of 49.4 years.
-Therefore, the change should be accepted.
-No other changes have been proposed, nor has staff identified any that are needed.
+Therefore, we approve the change.
+No other changes have been proposed.

 Account 353 - Station Equipment